 This program is open to graduates from any field who have demonstrated capability to undertake graduate study.
 Evidence considered includes undergraduate degree transcripts and acceptable scores on the Graduate Management Admissions Test (GMAT).
-International students must also meet the admissions criteria as listed in the Auburn Montgomery Graduate Catalogue.
-The application deadline for the fall 2014 semester is August 1, 2014.
-The application deadline for the spring 2015 semester is December 1, 2014.
-The application for the summer 2015 semester is May 1, 2015.
+International students must also meet the admissions criteria as listed in the Auburn Montgomery Graduate Catalog.
+For application deadline information contact Jennifer Taylor at email@example.com.

 |ACCT 6010 ||Financial Accounting Concepts ||1.5 |

 |ACCT 6020 ||Managerial Accounting Concepts ||1.5 |

 |MNGT 6000 ||Survey of Management ||1.5 |

 |MNGT 6010 ||Survey of Business Law ||1.5 |